heineking/ChatApplication/README.md

 ### What is a JSON Web Token (JWT)? ###

 The web is stateless which means that data cannot be saved across requests.
 This means that in order to protect resources the user must be validated for every request.
 A common approach is to store the authentication with a session on the server.
 This approach, however, does not scale well horizontally.
 Consider what might happen if the application were to be split among multiple servers?
 Managing a session across multiple servers is difficult.
-The JWT does allow for authentication to be handled across multiple servers.
+The JWT does allow for authentication to be handled **across multiple servers**.

 The JWT is a cryptographically signed and encrypted JSON object that is saved on the client and sent back to the server.
 The neat thing about JWT is the flexibility of the information that can used for authentication.